 1. Explore Worthington Glacier (MM 29)

 Situated 28-miles east of Valdez, is the Worthington Glacier State Recreation Site.
 From the park you can hike up to the glacier or view it from a viewing platform.
-It is a beautiful and fascinating natural wonder.
+It is a beautiful yet fascinating natural wonder.
 It gives you a chance to experience the awe-inspiring power of nature firsthand.
 The Worthington Glacier is approximately 4 miles long and 1 mile wide.
 Sitting at an elevation of about 4,000 feet, cars can easily reach it.
 It is a relatively accessible as it is right next to the Richardson Highway.
 The trail up to the glacier is a 2.3-mile loop.
 Paying our parking fee, we had the trail all to ourselves.
 Lots of snow still covered the trail.
 The only sound was the from birds.
 It was solitude at its best.

 Note: There is a $5 day use/parking fee for this site.
 There are picnic tables, a visitor’s center, and restrooms here.